Artists United! India. Group show at Visthar, Bengaluru. MAR 2019

 'Exist' Group show at Walkin Studios, Bengaluru.
 APR 2019

-This work investigates the dynamics of ‘Performativity of Power’, a self-critic on the current state of mindless practice of certain Hindu rituals and a reflection of the role of the body in performing Brahminical practices using the sacred thread or the Janivara, which reinforce the idea of being born male and privileged in society.
-Growing up in an upper-caste Hindu family, I would be left without choice to perform rituals and worship in Sanskrit, the apparent language of Gods, often accompanied by various hand gestures and obscure body language signifying metaphorical offerings to the Gods.
-This performativity of Power vested to me in retrospect was pure machine-like repetitions of symbolic actions and mechanical means of bodily performance.
-The materialization of disembodying and externalizing such practices from my beliefs are manifested through 3D printing plastic as an agent of ignorance and falsity, which in its creation, mimics the mindless repetitions of both the mind and the machine.
+This work investigates the dynamics of ‘Performativity of Power’, a self-critic on the current state of mindless practice of certain Hindu rituals, the 'Sandhyavandhanam'.
+This a reflection of the role of the body in performing Brahminical practices using the sacred thread or the Janivara, which reinforces the idea of being born male and privileged in society.
+Growing up in an upper-caste Hindu family, I would be left without choice to perform rituals and worship, often accompanied by various hand gestures and obscure body language signifying metaphorical offerings which in retrospect are performances of privilege stemming from the historical oppression of lower castes in India.
+This performativity of Power was bothering me, these rituals were pure machine-like repetitions of symbolic actions and mechanical means of bodily performance to which I no longer felt the need to subscribe to at the cost of being treated differently.
+The materialization of disembodying and externalizing such practices from my being is manifested through 3D printing plastic as an agent of death and falsity, which in its creation, mimics the mindless repetitions of both the mind and the machine, renouncing Brahminism.